top of page

 Here under Map Styles, you can define different styles for the nodes based on their attribute values.
 You can change the color and size of the icon, as well as the icon itself.
 (Learn how to upload custom icons in the Custom Icons section of this manual.)
 To learn more details on how to modify Map Styles, check out our Map Style Manual.
 Once you’re satisfied with your Map Styles, click “CONTINUE.”

 After wrapping up your Map Styles, Advanced Settings is the next step.
 “Max Visible Radius” is the largest radius in which the reference layer will be visible (in meters).
 The “Minimum Zoom Level” refers to the most zoomed out you can be to see the reference layer, with 0 being zoomed out all the way and about 30 being zoomed in all the way.
-These two settings are to help limit the view of layers with lots of items when zoomed out so too many features aren’t loaded at once.
+These two settings are to help limit the view of layers with lots of items when zoomed out so that too many features aren’t loaded at once.
 The final setting, the “Rendering Order,” is the order in which reference layers are rendered.
 If a reference layer has an order of 1, it will be loaded first, with any following layers being loaded on top of it.
-(If two or more layers happen to have the same rendering order, they will be rendered in order of when they were uploaded such that the most newly uploaded layer will render last and appear on top.)
+(If two or more layers happen to have the same rendering order, they will be rendered in the order of when they were uploaded such that the most newly uploaded layer will render last and appear on top.)
 You can leave these settings as their default values or change them as you see fit.

 Once you’re done and click “CONTINUE,” all that’s left to do is Upload the reference layer!
 The larger the layer you’re uploading, the longer the process will take.
 Do not navigate away from the window until upload is complete, or else you will lose the upload.
 You will get a “Saved Successfully” message on your screen when the layer is successfully uploaded and saved.
 Once the layer is uploaded, you can revisit it in the Model Editor to make any updates.